pzgfps/Greatest-Common-Divisor-GCD-/README.md

 # Greatest-Common-Divisor-GCD-
-This repository cointans the algoritm to resolve the Greatest Commom Divisor.
+This repository cointans the algoritm to resolve the Greatest Commom Divisor in C.